serenity-is/docs/api/js/sleekgrid/classes/Group.md

 `Group`

-{Group} Group instance to compare to.
+Group instance to compare to.

 #### Returns

 `boolean`

+`true` if the groups are equal by the above fields.